hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Cascade resource quotas

 K8s provides [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) API object that allows the cluster administrators to define resource quotas and limit ranges per namespace.
-Resource quota tracks aggregate usage of resources in the namspace and allow cluster operators to define hard resource usage limits that a namespace may consume.
+Resource quota tracks aggregate usage of resources in the namespace and allow cluster operators to define hard resource usage limits that a namespace may consume.
 A limit range defines minimum and maximum constraints on the amount of resources a single entity can consume in a namespace.
-It's useful to make sure resource usgae is staying with certain bounds.
+It's useful to make sure resource usage is staying with certain bounds.
 This section shows the process to set up resource quotas using *ResourceQuota*.

 Type below commands to apply two resource quotas, *'team-vmaas-quota'* & *'team-caas-quota'*, to the team namespaces *team-vmaas* and *team-caas*, respectively: